orta/vigilant/README.md

 }
 ```

-Simpley by include the Pod "Vigilant" in your Podfile, you will see a message like this in your console:
+Simply by including the Pod "Vigilant" in your Podfile, you will see a message like this in your console:

 ```
 Test Case '-[Vigilant_Tests.VigilentSpec This_test_will_pass]' started.